Framework for fluctuating times and counting observables in stochastic excursions: Conclusion

 \section{Conclusion}

-We have introduced the concept of stochastic excursions in Ref.~\cite{Fiusa2025}, a framework for characterizing systems far from equilibrium.
+We have introduced a framework for characterizing counting observables in stochastic Markov jump processes out of equilibrium in Ref.~\cite{Fiusa2025}.
 By focusing on excursions---trajectories from the inactive phase to the active phase and back---we offer a systematic approach to studying the statistical properties of their times and counting observables.
-This method generalizes existing efforts in sojourn and first passage times, while also enabling the evaluation of meaningful thermodynamic quantities such as dynamical activity, currents, and entropy production, including their fluctuations.
+This method generalizes existing efforts in sojourn and first passage times, while also enabling the evaluation of meaningful thermodynamic quantities such as dynamical activity, currents, and entropy production, including their fluctuations. {Systems whose dynamics have a recurring set of states are naturally phrased in terms of excursions leaving this set and then coming back.}

-The goal of this article is to consolidate the framework of stochastic excursions and provide a comprehensive characterization of counting observables and related quantities, which are applicable in a wide range of contexts.
-We derived analytical results for general moments, including moments of the excursion time and counting observables, as well as correlations between excursion duration and counting observables.
-Explicit formulas were provided for two cases of particular interest: activity (the total number of transitions during an excursion) and counting specific transitions.
+{ The goal of this article is to provide the tools to readily apply the stochastic framework to a wide range of problems of interest.
+With that in mind, we consolidate the framework of stochastic excursions and provide a comprehensive characterization of counting observables, their statistics, and related quantities.} We derived analytical results for general moments, including moments of the excursion time and counting observables, as well as correlations between excursion duration and counting observables. {All results can be written in a relatively simple form that depends only on elements of the stochastic transition matrix.} Explicit formulas were provided for two cases of particular interest: activity (the total number of transitions during an excursion) and counting specific transitions.
 Furthermore, we demonstrated that, in the long-time limit, the average currents and fluctuations derived from excursion statistics are consistent with steady state results obtained from full counting statistics.
-This connection bridges the gap between trajectory-level dynamics and ensemble-averaged properties, providing a unified perspective on stochastic excursions.
-In particular, the decomposition of the diffusion coefficient into components beyond the law of total variance provides a new perspective into the nature of noise in classical stochastic systems.
-Additionally, we discussed a fluctuation theorem of the exchange type, which holds exactly for individual excursions.
+This connection bridges the gap between trajectory-level dynamics and ensemble-averaged properties. {The steady state result can be re-obtained by statistics of counting observables over excursions.} In particular, the decomposition of the diffusion coefficient into three distinct components provides a new perspective into the nature of noise in classical stochastic systems.
+Additionally, we discussed a fluctuation theorem of the exchange type, which holds exactly for individual excursions, {showcasing that negative entropy events are exponentially suppressed even at the excursion level.
+This result was used to derive a thermodynamic uncertainty relation that illustrates the interplay between forward and backward excursion trajectories. }